QInfer/python-qinfer/doc/source/guide/models.rst

     :lines: 10-14

-We indicate the valid range for model parameters by returning an array of dtype `bool` for each of an input matrix of model parameters, specifying whether each model vector is valid or not.
+We indicate the valid range for model parameters by returning an array of dtype `bool` for each of an input matrix of model parameters, specifying whether each model vector is valid or not (this is important in resampling, for instance, to make sure particles don't move to bad locations).
 Typically, this will look like some typical bounds checking, combined using `~numpy.logical_and` and `~numpy.all`.
-Here, we follow that model by inisting that *all* elements of each model parameter vector must be at least 0, *and* must not exceed 1.
+Here, we follow that model by insisting that *all* elements of each model parameter vector must be at least 0, *and* must not exceed 1.

 .. literalinclude:: multicos.py
     :lines: 16-17